pflanze/functional-perl/docs/intro.md

 As you can see, we have created `$s2` without mutating `$s1`.

+The `..update` method passes the old value to the given function and substitutes it for what the function returns.
+The `..set` methods use the given value directly.
+Those methods are generated automatically by FP::Struct.

-The `the_method` function "turns" a method call into a function call.
-Just like we would say `*area` if it were an imported function, we say `the_method "area"` to indicate that this method name should be called on the given value.
+The `the_method` function "turns" a method call into a function call: just like we would say `*area` if it were an imported function, we say `the_method "area"` to indicate that this method name should be called on the value that is passed by map as the (first and only) argument.

 If you'd like to get nicer pretty-printing, simply add: